quarklang/QUARK/docs/proposal.md

 Classical part typically involves pre- or post-processing on a normal computer.
 Quantum part involves qubits and quantum circuits.

 ###### Deutsch-Josza Parity algorithm
-An efficient O(1) quantum algorithm to solve the Deutsch-Josza parity problem.
-The theoretical lower bound of a classical algorithm for this problem is O(n).
+An efficient $O(1)$ quantum algorithm to solve the Deutsch-Josza parity problem.
+The theoretical lower bound of a classical algorithm for this problem is $O(n)$.

 ```
 import myutil; % user-defined libraries